ChaddFrasier/ChaddFrasier/README.md

 # Greetings Fellow Creators! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="40px">

 My name is Chadd Frasier and I'm a Software Developer that graduated from Northern Arizona University.
-In my early programming career I was a contracted software developer for the United States Geological Survey where I headed the development of a web based IO photo editing application called [PIE](https://github.com/ChaddFrasier/PIE) that was capable of large data processing on the backend.
+In my early programming career I was a contracted software developer for the United States Geological Survey where I headed the development of a web based IO raster editing application called [PIE](https://github.com/ChaddFrasier/PIE) that was capable of large data processing with Node.JS.
 I am currently working for Microchip Technology Corp. where I am a part of the MCU8 Applications team.
-Our team is responsible for many middleware libraries used for microcontroller programming.
+Our team is responsible for middleware development for 8-bit PIC and AVR microcontrollers.

 ### Technologies & Toolkit: